neilzheng/yammk/README.md

-# yammk
+# Yet Another Mongoose Middleware for Koa

-Yet Another Mongoose Middleware for Koa
+A mongoose middleware for koa.

 # Models